spsforks/ziglang-zig-wiki/stage2:-meeting-notes--10.12.2020.md

 2. optimise
 3. design direction is for less memory usage in opcodes; ZIR can be architecture-dependent by design if it solves a particular problem for a particular architecture/platform
 4. comptime knows the target architecture and immitates it -> sema is very aware of the target

+@joachimschmidt57 asked if the optimisations should go after sema but before codegen in the pipeline. @andrewrk said that we don't have any yet they indeed should go between sema and codegen; optimisations take typed IR instructions as the input, and give back optimised typed IR instructions as the output.
+What optimisations do we want to include?
+For debug builds, none.
+No LLVM but Release mode (this would be our self-hosted backend) -> our hand-crafted optimisations.
+This might be a totally different codegen path.
+It is important to note that the focus for 1.0 release is to have self-hosted in Debug, and LLVM-backed in Release.

+If we figure out some good optimisations, it would be beneficial to insert them between codegen and the LLVM backend; e.g., async functions etc.